majidux/useStates/README.md

 A custom hook based on useReducer and inspired by strategy design pattern for having multiple states

-This is how you are going to use : =>
+This is how you are going to use it : =>
 ```javascript
 import { useStates } from "./CustomUseReducer";